pkp245464/Modern-Contact-Management-with-Spring-Boot/README.md

    ```
    npx tailwindcss -i ./src/main/resources/static/css/input.css -o ./src/main/resources/static/css/output.css --watch
    ```

-6. Access the application at `http://localhost:8080`
+6. Access the application:

+The application will be accessible at the URL and port specified in your application.properties file.
+If you haven't specified a port, Spring Boot typically defaults to http://localhost:8080 Check your console output when starting the application for the exact URL.

 ## Contributing